MRColorR/money4band/README.md

     - Remember to activate the virtual environment by using:
       - (Linux/Mac): `source venvm4b/bin/activate`
       - (Windows): `venvm4b\.Scripts\activate`

+### Setup and Configuration 🛠️

+After downloading and starting the application with one of the above methods, follow these steps to set up and configure your Money4Band instance:

+1.  **Register** accounts on the application websites.
+[Here's a list of available apps](#app-compatibility-and-sign-up-links-).

+2.  **Start the apps setup** menu within the Money4Band app and follow the instructions to set up each app.
+You can choose to set up all apps or only the ones you want to use.

+    - Follow the on-screen instructions to configure and start the services.

+3.  **Start the stack**: After completing the setup, start the stack.

+4.  **Enjoy Earnings** passively and monitor your performance through the web dashboard.

 #### M4B v3 legacy Setup Guide 🧓